SabrePenguin/CITNBT/README.md

 ## Behavior

 - The NBT condition `exists` must be either `true` or `false`
-- Relative paths do not work like Optifine's do
+- Relative paths do not work like Optifine's do (yet)
 - Aside from the one exception above, the *file format* is stable.
 Unless a serious bug occurs, you can use the same `.properties` file in any version.